This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-We used this product to paint our old refrigerator but keep in mind that Thomas’ Liquid Stainless Steel paint can be used to paint all of your appliances (except range top) and just about anything you can think of.
+We used this product to paint our old refrigerator — but Thomas’ Liquid Stainless Steel paint can be used to paint all of your appliances (except a range top), and just about anything else you can think of!

 How Much Does Thomas’ Stainless Steel Paint Cost?